chandrakiran08/HybridSN/README.md

-## Developing a Computationally efficient HybridSN Model
+## Developing a Computationally Efficient HybridSN Model
 In this Paper, we reduced the computational Complextiy of [Base HybridSN Model](https://github.com/gokriznastic/HybridSN)

 ## Introduction